-In December 2020, we determined that we would accept a grant from the National Institutes of Health, or NIH, to support our ACT-AD Phase 2 clinical trial for ATH-1017.
+In December 2020, we accepted a grant from the National Institutes of Health, or NIH, to support our ACT-AD Phase 2 clinical trial for ATH-1017.
 Under the terms of the agreement, we may receive approximately \$7.8 million with the potential for an additional \$7.4 million up to an aggregate of \$15.2 million.
 For additional information regarding this grant, see the section of this prospectus titled "Business-Our Collaboration and Grant Agreements."